fishcus/KAP-manual/en/model/computed_column/overview.en.md

 #### Create Computed Column

-KAP allows you to define computed columns for each model seperately.
+Kyligence Enterprise allows you to define computed columns for each model seperately.

 For example, say you have a fact table named `kylin_sales` with following columns: `price` (price for each item in the transaction), `item_count` (number of sold items in the transaction) and `part_dt` (time when the transaction happens).
 You can define two more computed columns on `kylin_sales`: `total_amount = kylin_sales.price * kylin_sales.item_count` and `deal_year = year(kylin_sales.part_dt)`.